BJ Flores

-Benjamin "BJ" Flores (born January 29, 1979) is an American former professional boxer and a current boxing trainer.
+Benjamin "BJ" Flores (born January 29, 1979) is an American boxing trainer and former professional boxer.
 He challenged once for the WBC cruiserweight world title in 2016, and twice for interim world titles at cruiserweight and heavyweight.

 Personal life

 Flores who is of Mexican descent, is the grandson of Ralph Flores, the pilot who crashed his small plane in the wilds of Canada's Yukon Territory.

 Born into a boxing family, Flores began attending the gym at the age of four years while watching his father Frank Flores train his older brothers and assist Olympic coach Ken Adams train future champions Vince Phillips and Kennedy McKinney.
 Prior to graduating from Willard High School in Willard, Missouri, Flores was an all state selection in football and track & field.
 Flores was offered a full football scholarship to BYU.

 Flores took two years off from BYU to serve a mission for the Church of Jesus Christ of Latter-day Saints in the Mexico Culiacan Mission.
 For two years Flores lived in one of the poorest areas of Mexico and helped by assisting in building houses, roofs, and other labor work for those less fortunate.

 While in Culiacán, Flores began training at the same gym where Julio César Chávez trained as a child.
 After watching Flores hand out numerous beatings in sparring sessions, the locals began calling him "Peligroso" meaning "dangerous".

-On March 16, 2023 in Medellin, Colombia while at a traffic light, Flores was shot in the leg during an attempted robbery.
+On March 16, 2023, in Medellin, Colombia while at a traffic light, Flores was shot in the leg during an attempted robbery.